Mustafa-Sh-Ahmad/parallel-and-intercepted-routes/README.md

 pnpm dev
 ```

-Open <a href="http://localhost:3000" target="_blank" rel="noopener noreferrer">http://localhost:3000</a> in your browser to see the result! 🎉
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result! 🎉

 ## 📚 Key Concepts Explained